hytech-racing/VCR/lib/systems/README.md

 ## Drivetrain System (tentative design docs)

+### list of features

+- [ ] ability to initialize inverters
+- [ ] ability to command inverters
+- [ ] ability to switch inverter control modes
+- [ ] ability to detect timeout of initialization of inverters
+- [ ] ability to change parameters of inverters
+- [ ] detailed error status for invalid usage of drivetrain system
+- [ ] ability to get all data available from inverter

 ### interface / usage description

 the user of the drivetrain system will be expected to use the `evaluate_drivetrain` function to interact / command and receive the current status of the drivetrain.

 #### initialization
 the user shall call the `evaluate_drivetrain` function with the cmdvariant type set to the initialization struct and populated with desired mode to put the drivetrain into. the user should continuously call the `evaluate_drivetrain` with this struct until the drivetrain's state reaches the initialization state expected.